 - Self-Guided Walking Tour - Montreal is a city best discovered on foot.
 It’s a cheap way to see the city.
 For a more serene walk – and less tourist crowded – head along the Lachine Canal.
 The nature an some historic buildings are worth seeing.

 - Free Art - The Museum of Contemporary Art is free Wed. evenings 5 – 9 pm.
 Regular ticket cost vary between $6.00 USD (student) and $10.00 USD (adult).
 The Center of Design at the Université du Québec à Montréal presents works from Québec, Canada and international designers.
 Admission is free and hours are Wed to Sun, noon to 6 p.m.
-The Center Canadien d’Architecture is free on Thursday nights after 5:30pm.
+The Center Canadien d’Architecture is free on Thursday nights after 5:30pm, and it remains open until 9.
 Also open from Wed to Sun, 11am to 6pm with free entry for students or $10.00 USD (adult).
 On the last Sunday of May, some 30 museums open their doors to the public for free, while six bus routes offer free transportation.

 - Visit One of the Public Markets – The markets offer a look at local life and culture while having amazing cheap food and drinks.

-- Free ice skating in winter – Parc La Fontaine in the Plateau has a skating pond during the winter that is a free.
-Other free rinks around the city include Lac aux Castors, Beaver Lake, at Parc Mont Royal, the Quays of the Old Port of Montréal, and Parc Jeanne-Mance.
+- Free ice skating in winter – Parc La Fontaine in the Plateau has a skating pond during the winter that is free.
+Other free rinks around the city include Lac aux Castors, Beaver Lake, as well at at Parc Mont Royal, the Quays of the Old Port of Montréal, and Parc Jeanne-Mance.

 - Free tour of City Hall - From May through October, the city hall has a free 45-minute guided tour.